Jai0212/AI-Chess-Engine/README.md

 ## Technical Aspects, Usage and Acknowledgement
 * Moves are calculated using the MiniMax algorithm with a customizable depth to check for the best move possible
+* Alpha-Beta pruning is implemented for efficiency and engine optimization
 * Code written in Java on IntelliJ
 * The GUI was implemented through JFrame in the package javax.swing (preinstalled)

 To use, just download the code and run the 'Chess' class.
-No need to install anything else.
-Can be run on any normal device that supports java for human vs human and upto depth 4 for the AI.
+There is no need to install anything else.
+It can be run on any normal device that supports java for human vs human and upto depth 4 for the AI.
 Beyond that it will use more time and resources.